rtTAP/Deep-Learning-Challenge/AlphabetSoup_Model_Report.md

 - **Removed Variables:**
   - Columns that do not contribute to the predictive model or are redundant are removed.
 These included unique identifiers such as `EIN` and `NAME`.
 The `INCOME_AMT` column was removed to optimise the model, and was considered redundant to the success of applicant ventures.
+  - `APPLICATION_TYPE` was identifed as a column were "rare" categorical variables could be combined to form a new value `Other`.
+![]

 ### Compiling, Training, and Evaluating the Model